As part of the MA in Medieval Studies, we offer a Medieval Islamic Cultures pathway so you can choose to focus your studies in this specialist area.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 The core module is team-taught by experts from our parent departments.
-You'll attend weekly two-hour seminars, where you'll be expected to read, discuss and present your work to your seminar group.
-This culminates in a poster session at the end of term.
-Skills modules are also delivered as weekly classes.
+You'll attend weekly two-hour seminars, where you'll be expected to read, discuss and present your work to your seminar group, culminating in a poster session.
+Language and palaeography teaching is also delivered via a weekly class in each chosen skill.

 You'll engage regularly with our Virtual Learning Environment (VLE), where you'll access weekly teaching content as well as further reading and resources.